 Building a unified plan for nicotine cessation, prevention, and chronic disease reduction

-The Lung Health Foundation continues to advance protection from tobacco and vaping related harm through our work with the Ontario Nicotine Action Table (ONAT), a provincial committee that brings together diverse partners to support collaboration, knowledge exchange, and coordinated leadership in addressing commercial tobacco and nicotine use.
+The Lung Health Foundation continues to advance protection from tobacco and vaping related harm through our work with the Ontario Nicotine Action Table (ONAT), a provincial cross-sector committee that brings together diverse partners to support collaboration, knowledge exchange, and coordinated leadership in addressing commercial tobacco and nicotine use.

 Nicotine use remains one of Ontario’s most significant and preventable drivers of chronic disease.
 While cigarette smoking rates have declined, overall nicotine exposure remains a major public health concern, driven by rising youth vaping rates and the emergence of new nicotine products such as nicotine pouches.

 These harms are not experienced equally.
-Equity deserving communities faces higher rates of nicotine addiction, greater exposure to targeted marketing, and more limited access to cessation support.
+Equity deserving communities face higher rates of nicotine addiction, greater exposure to targeted marketing, and more limited access to cessation support.
 Without coordinated action, the province risks losing momentum toward the national endgame goal of reducing tobacco use to below five percent by 2035.

 This diverse membership ensures that prevention and cessation strategies are informed by research, lived experience, and real-world system knowledge.